-The solicitation for projects and associated timelines are determined by the APCO.
+The solicitation for projects and associated timeline is determined by the APCO.
 The solicitation timeline will be posted on the District's CAP webpage, emailed to a contact list, and advertised where applicable.
-Solicitation outreach will be conducted as specified in Section O of this document to reach priority populations.
+Solicitation outreach will be conducted as specified in Section V Part B of this document to reach priority populations.
 The timing of solicitations will be coordinated to meet the progress milestones dates in the grant agreement and associated with the fiscal year the CAP funds were appropriated.

-The District's Incentive Programs are implemented through a Request for Proposal, or solicitation process, and projects are funded based on meeting the cost-effectiveness requirements and/or other criteria until funds are exhausted.
+The District's mobile and infrastructure incentive programs are implemented through a Request for Proposal, or solicitation process, and projects are funded based on meeting the cost-effectiveness requirements and/or other criteria until funds are exhausted.
+Other project types may be implemented through a solicitation process if appropriate.
 Solicitations for the CAP and Moyer programs may be combined, and projects may be funded under the appropriate program.
 Application forms are available on the District website, District office, or by request via email or U.S. Mail, during the solicitation timeframe.
 Outreach and solicitation efforts will be directed by the CAP Program Administrator.
 More than one CAP funding solicitation may occur, depending on available funds.